 Culinary school itself was a full-time job.
 I still had to work full time at my company to pay tuition and rent, and I was working an additional 30+ hours each week between a restaurant and bakery to complete my internship hours for school.
 Which means, I didn’t sleep for two years.

-During the last year of culinary school I married a Coast Guard pilot, and shortly after that our first born was on the way.
+During the last year of culinary school I married my Coast Guard pilot, and shortly after that our first born was on the way.
 I knew that there was NO way I was going to attempt to finish school while working two jobs, an internship AND grow a tiny human.
 That idea was “mental breakdown” material.
 So I quit my beloved office job, waddled my way around the restaurant, and powered through the end of school.
 Pre-labor started during finals week, and I gave birth to my daughter 5 days later.

 Turns out, “fun” was an understatement.
 My sleepy inner artist came roaring back to life.
 And she REFUSED to be laid back down to rest.
 Hence, Bakermama was born…and I haven’t looked back.